miri74804/kung-fu-chess/Server_Design.md

 The existing server side (`server/GameServer.h/.cpp`) is a single process with:
 - **One global game** — a single engine, a single board, 2 seats + spectators.
 - A main thread that advances the game every 30ms (`SERVER_TICK_MS`) and broadcasts a full snapshot (JSON) to all connected clients.
-- A transport layer (`server/network/NetworkServer`) already separated from the game logic — a first, natural step toward running multiple instances, since `GameServer` no longer depends directly on ixwebsocket, only on connection IDs.
 - No DB, no real authentication (username is just a label), no concept of a "room/lobby".

 This document describes how to extend this into a full cloud architecture.